Our Services

 Helpful Resources

-Zepbound is not recommended during pregnancy, as intentional weight loss can be unsafe for fetal development and animal studies suggest potential harm; if pregnancy occurs, contact your clinician and expect to stop the medication.
-Because tirzepatide lingers, many experts advise discontinuing at least 2 months before trying to conceive and using reliable contraception until then.
+Zepbound (tirzepatide) is not recommended during pregnancy, as intentional weight loss may harm fetal development and animal studies suggest potential risks.
+If you become pregnant while taking Zepbound, contact your clinician immediately and expect to stop the medication.
+Because tirzepatide stays in the body for weeks, most experts recommend discontinuing Zepbound at least 2 months before trying to conceive and using reliable contraception in the meantime.

 Weight loss medications like Zepbound® (tirzepatide) are increasingly used to help adults with obesity or overweight manage their weight and improve metabolic health.
 But if you are pregnant, planning to become pregnant, or could become pregnant, it's essential to understand how this medication may affect you and your baby.